 Lithium is a soft metal.
-Actually, it is the lightest and one of the least dense elements.
-Consumers know a little something about lithium because it is a primary ingredient in the batteries that power electric cars.
+Actually, it is the lightest metal and one of the least dense elements on the periodic table.
+Consumers know a little something about lithium because it is a primary ingredient in the batteries that power electric cars and cell phones.
 Lithium is also found in an array of consumer electronics devices such as smartphones and tablets.

 There is another important point investors need to realize before getting involved with lithium stocks.
-Due to the metal’s abundance relative to say gold or platinum, lithium is much cheaper than those metals.
+Due to the metal’s abundance, relative to say gold or platinum, lithium is much cheaper than those metals.
 That means many companies that can be called "lithium stocks" are involved in the mining or production of other chemicals or metals.
 Conversely, because of the allure of precious metals, some companies only mine gold, silver or platinum.

 Investors should note that over the course of the ETF’s trading history, it has had a tendency to be heavily allocated to a small amount of stocks.
 The fund has also been volatile relative to the broader market, indicating it may not be the best choice for conservative buy-and-hold investors.